dbwebb-se/mvc/example/phpunit-mock/README.md

 Check out the code coverage by opening a browser to the `build/coverage/` folder.

 When you are done you may clean up all the generated files.
+The test script is part of the `composer.json` file.

 ```
 composer clean